November 27, 2025

 Location:

-Government Plaza Shreveport City Council Chambers 505 Travis Street Shreveport, LA 71101
+Shreveport City Council Chambers

 District 04 (Bossier, Bienville, Caddo, Claiborne, DeSoto, Red River, & Webster Parishes)